Overview

 The design variables are adjusted based on the results of the initial design plan.

-In this example, the evaluation is run again with the rotor core slit depth changed to 1.5 mm and the cooling jacket flow velocity changed to 2 msec.
+In this example, the evaluation is run again with the rotor core slit depth changed to 0.5 mm, the cooling jacket flow velocity changed to 2 m/s, the wire height changed to 4 mm, and the wire width changed to 3.4 mm.

-Fig. 5, Fig. 6, and Fig. 7 show the obtained efficiency map, average temperature of each part, and maximum stress position, respectively.
+Fig. 6, Fig. 7, Fig. 8, and Fig. 9 show the obtained efficiency map, average temperature of each part, maximum stress position, and maximum electric breakdown factor position, respectively.
 Table 4 shows the maximum stress value.